GuilhermeCunha79/lapr2/docs/SprintA/FURPS.md

 *  Developed in Java
 *  Use of recognized coding standards
 *  JavaDoc to generate documentation
-*  Implementation of Object Oriented programming practices
+*  Implementation of Object-Oriented programming practices
 *  Unit Test should be implemented using JUnit 4

 ### Implementation Constraints

-_Specifies or constraints the code or construction of a system such such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._
+_Specifies or constraints the code or construction of a system such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

 *  Developed in Java